 It's been all change for the 29-year old from Otley, West Yorkshire.
-She recently became a mum and was showing 6-week old Orla to the world.
+She recently became a mum and was showing little old Orla to the world.

 As if pregnancy and nappies were not enough, Lizzie's been getting back into training ready to race with her new Trek Segafredo team.